- What is the Difference Between DUI and DWI?

 Generally, potential fines and penalties for a DUI in Arizona will depend on:

-If you receive a DUI charge will driving with a license, not in good standing, or while you have a minor in the vehicle, the charge automatically becomes an Aggravated DUI.
+If you receive a DUI charge while driving with a license, not in good standing, or while you have a minor in the vehicle, the charge automatically becomes an Aggravated DUI.

 Even as a misdemeanor, a DUI can completely upset someone’s life in both small and large ways.
 Penalties for these charges vary, but here are the general penalties that all Misdemeanor DUI charges start with.